 Your task is now to verify these five conditions in PVS in the style of the proof of the "linear search" algorithm presented in class.
-For this purpose, write a PVS theory of the following structure
+For this purpose, write a PVS theory of the following structure where the PVS file for theory arrays is posted on the Web site.

 '''

 binarysearch: THEORY

 BEGIN

 IMPORTING arrays[int]

 // program variables

-'''

-'''

 a, olda: arr

 x, oldx: int

 low, high, mid: int

 r: int

 // quantified variables

 i, j: VAR nat

 ...

 END binarysearch

 '''